McCoyGroup/Psience/docs/Psience/BasisReps/Wavefunctions/ExpansionWavefunction.md

 </div>

 Provides the expectation value of the operator `op`.
 Uses the basis to compute the reps and then expands with the expansion coeffs.
+- `:returns`: `_`
+    >
 - `operator`: `Any`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.Wavefunctions.ExpansionWavefunction.expectation" class="docs-object-method">&nbsp;</a>
 ```python